zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

     rmmod zfs zcommon znvpair spl
     ```

-1. Remove the Lustre, ZFS and SPL packages, as they will be replaced with upgraded packages.
+1. Remove the Lustre\*  ZFS and SPL packages, as they will be replaced with upgraded packages.
 The upgrade process will fail if these packages are not preemptively removed:

     ```bash
     yum erase zfs-dkms spl-dkms \